 Compensation categories Determination policy for each type of compensation Evaluation criteria Fixed compensation Base compensation Determined according to the role and position as a director.
-Granted according to roles and positions Bonuses Determined according to the Company's business performance, such as consolidated business profit, and evaluation of individuals.
-Said evaluations are made in light of the implementation progress of single-year and mid- to long-term initiatives, for which achievements are difficult to measure based only on financial results.
-The Company's business performance, such as consolidated business profit Implementation status of single-year measures and mid- to long-term measures, etc. Evaluation based on non-financial indicators (sustainability factors, BEI, etc.) Performance-linked evaluation after 3 years (Evaluation index: Business profit, ROE) Share-based compensation (RS) Restricted shares ("RS") is adopted as non-performance-based compensation, providing an incentive for long-term contributions and enhancing corporate value.
+Granted according to roles and positions Variable compensation Determined according to the Company's business performance, such consolidated business profit, and evaluation of individuals.
+Said evaluated business made in light of the implementation progress of single-year and mid-long-term initiatives, for which achievements are difficult to measure to only on financial results.
+The Company's business performance, such as consolidated business profit Implementation status of single-year measures and mid- to long-term measures, etc. Evaluation based on non-financial indicators (sustainability factors, BEI, etc.) Share-based compensation (PS) Performance-sharing ("PS") is adopted as performance-based compensation, providing an incentive for the enhancement of mid- to long-term performance.
+Implementation, through the delivery or payment of the Company's shares and/or an amount equivalent to the proceeds of converting the Company's shares into cash, occurs three years after the commencement of the relevant business year.
+Performance-linked evaluation after 3 years (Evaluation index: Business profit, ROE) Share-based compensation (RS) Restricted shares ("RS") is adopted as non-performance-based compensation, providing an incentive for long-term contributions and enhancing corporate value.
 Implementation is delayed until the individual's retirement as an officer.
 Granted based on position (increasing compensation due to rising stocks)